Reaching 12%: UW’s drive-alone goal by 2028

 The U-PASS is a bus and light rail pass, plus much more.
 Loaded on your Husky Card, the U-PASS provides unlimited rides on regional buses, commuter trains, light rail, streetcars, water taxis and even the Seattle Monorail and vanpools.
 You just tap it on a yellow ORCA card reader, found on buses, and at light rail & Sounder stations, then ride to your next destination!

-Learn more about Student U-PASS
+Learn more about Student U-PASS.

-Learn more about Employee U-PASS
+Learn more about Employee U-PASS.

 Vanpool provides groups of five or more individuals a vehicle to share their commute.
-Your U-PASS includes free access to vanpools through the following regional transit agencies
+Your U-PASS includes free access to vanpools through the following regional transit agencies:

-Learn more on the Vanpool webpage
+Learn more on the Vanpool webpage.

 Carpooling is a flexible, cost-saving commute option.
 You can carpool all the time or occasionally as a supplement to the way you regularly commute.
 Faculty and staff who commit to carpooling at least three days a week can obtain a quarterly or annual carpool permit to park on campus.
 These permits are assigned to a specific lot and are usable seven days a week.

-Learn more on the Carpool webpage
+Learn more on the Carpool webpage.

 The University of Washington is a national leader in campus bicycle facilities, including secure bike parking in bike lockers and bike houses located throughout campus.
 There are also rentable bikes available on campus through our vendor partners at Lime.

-Learn more about bicycles:
+Learn more about bicycling:

 Scooters can be a convenient and quick way to get across the University of Washington campus.
 Whether you have your own personal device or choose to rent one from our vendor partners Lime and Bird, please be mindful of safety advice, rider rules and best practices for courteously using scooters and other micromobility devices on campus.

-Learn more on the electric scooters webpage
+Learn more on the electric scooters webpage.

 The UW has a massive network of pathways and sidewalks, with more than 20 miles of roads and paths weaving through the 643 acres of the Seattle campus.
 With programs like the SafeZone app, and services like Husky Safetrip ensuring Huskies can get around campus safely at any time of day.

-Learn more on the walking resources webpage
+Learn more on the walking resources webpage.

 Did you know that most public transit options can accommodate bicycles and scooters?
 One of the best ways to get to campus is to combine some of the above options.